geode-sdk/docs/mods/settings.md

     // Create a default implementation
     MyComplexSettingValue() = default;

+    // Create a copy constructor
+    MyComplexSettingValue(MyComplexSettingValue& other) = default;

     // Create a simple way to construct the value with the settings node MyComplexSettingValue(std::string_view value) : value(value) {}

-    // Create a copy constructor
-    MyComplexSettingValue(MyComplexSettingValue& other) : value(other.value) {}
 };

 // You'll have to manually implement the serialization for the value template<>
 struct matjson::Serialize<MyComplexSettingValue> {
-    // How to serialize the value to JSON.
-In this case we can store it as a string static matjson::Value to_json(MyComplexSettingValue& settingValue) {
+    // Serialize the value into JSON.
+In this case, we just return the value, as strings are
+    // inherently JSON-serializable
+    static matjson::Value to_json(MyComplexSettingValue& settingValue) {
         return settingValue.value;
     }

+    // Deserialize the value from JSON, again taking advantage of strings being inherently
+    // JSON-serializable
-    // How to deserialize the value from JSON.
-In this case we can read it as a string static MyComplexSettingValue from_json(matjson::Value& json) {
+    static MyComplexSettingValue from_json(matjson::Value& json) {
         return MyComplexSettingValue(json.as_string());
     }

-    // Validate the JSON value.
-In this case we can check if it's a string static bool is_json(matjson::Value& json) {
+    // Validate that the JSON value is the type we expect.
+You can do more complex validation here,
+    // but in practice most implementations just check if it's roughly the correct type (usually
+    // object, array, or string)
+    static bool is_json(matjson::Value& json) {
         return json.is_string();
     }